makerdao/community/governance/votes/Executive vote - August 7, 2020.md

 Therefore, if this Executive proposal passes the following will occur:

 - The WBTC-A Debt Ceiling will increase from 40 million to 80 million.
+- The ETH-A `lump` parameter will decrease from 500 ETH to 100 ETH.

 The Executive Vote ([FAQ](https://community-development.makerdao.com/makerdao-mcd-faqs/faqs#governance)) will continue until the number of votes surpasses the total in favor of the previous Executive Vote.
 This is a [continuous approval](https://community-development.makerdao.com/makerdao-mcd-faqs/faqs/governance#what-is-continuous-approval-voting) vote.

 ## Review

-Community debate on this topic can be found [here](https://forum.makerdao.com/t/3519).
+Community debate on this topic can be found [here](https://forum.makerdao.com/t/3519) and [here](https://forum.makerdao.com/t/3586).
 Please review this thread to inform your position before voting.

 Additionally, these changes may have been discussed further in recent Governance calls.
 [Video](https://www.youtube.com/playlist?list=PLLzkWCj8ywWNq5-90-Id6VPSsrk4OWVan) and [Audio](https://soundcloud.com/makerdao/sets/governance-calls) for these calls is available to review.